NTX-McGill/NeuroTechX-McGill-2020/src/dashboard/README.md

 ## prediction_server.py

 Contains the PredictionServer class.
-Functions:
+Functionality:

 -   reads finger numbers from a queue
--   emits data for the dashboard and virtual reality clients via socketio
+-   emits data for the dashboard and virtual reality clients on port 40002 via a socketio server
 -   builds word predictions from a dictionary of most common english words

-The socketio server runs on port 4002.

 # Data Collection Backend